 Shortbow: Short bows are the most common hunting weapon and a pretty good choice for ranged combat if you have the strength to use them effectively.

 Sling: Slings are long ropes with a fabric or rope basket for holding a projectile.
-They are swung at high speeds and then released it hit targets with surprising force.
+They are swung at high speeds and then released to hit targets with surprising force.
 Slings are designed for use with specially designed sling bullets but can realistically throw anything that is the correct size.
 Using a sling to fire anything other than a sling bullet reduces the weapon damage to 0.

 Slingshot: Slingshots are wrist mounted devices with an elastic material that propels a tiny projectile quickly enough to cause serious damage.